CAN-SPAM Act of 2003 (S. 877) Compliance

 The “Controlling the Assault of Non-Solicited Pornography And Marketing” (CAN-SPAM) Act requires Unsolicited Commercial E-mail (UCE) messages to include opt-out instructions and the sender’s physical address if the recipient has not opted-in.
 It prohibits the use of deceptive subject lines and false headers in such messages.
 The FTC is authorized (but not required) to establish a “do-not-email” registry.
 State laws that require labels on unsolicited commercial e-mail or prohibit such messages entirely are pre-empted, although provisions merely addressing falsity and deception would remain in place.
 The CAN-SPAM Act was signed into law by President Bush on December 16, 2003 and took effect on January 1, 2004.

 Our organization will ensure that all portions of the product under our control remain in compliance with Federal Spam Law.
 We will also implement procedures that reduce the chances that newsletters will be improperly stopped by client-side Spam filters.
 As such, the following practices will be implemented:

-- Reply-To: addresses for all newsletters will be set by the Sponsors in the Sponsor Center.
+- “Reply-To:” email addresses for all newsletters will be set by IN clients in the IN Dashboard.
 The address must be valid and must be checked regularly.

-- An unsubscribe link within each newsletter will allow any Member of any Sponsor to unsubscribe from that newsletter with a single click.
+- An unsubscribe link within each newsletter will allow any Member of any client to unsubscribe from that newsletter with a single click.

-- Each newsletter sent to a Prospect or Referral will contain a watermarked footer with the Sponsor’s address and the words, “In compliance with Federal Law, we disclose that this is a commercial email.”
+- Each newsletter sent to a prospect or referral will contain a footer with the client’s business address and the words, “In compliance with Federal Law, we disclose that this is a commercial email.”

 The following activities are interpreted as Spam practices and are strictly forbidden by our organization: